Muhammadali7866/Real-Estate-MarketPlace/README.md

 # Real Estate MarketPlace

-Versatile Solution: Our Property Management System is a user-friendly tool designed to transform the way you manage real estate.
+Solution: Our Property Management System is a user-friendly tool designed to transform the way you manage real estate.

 Comprehensive Database: The system includes a carefully organized database that covers everything from property details (address, type, size) to employee roles and client interactions.